oneafter909/strawberryfilereorder/README.md

   <li>Windows</li>
 </ul>

-*EXE FILES ARE VERY DANGEROUS!
-So compile the source from the Windows section if you want to use Strawberry File Reorder on Windows.
+*It's recommended to compile the source from the win-version section if you want to use Strawberry File Reorder on Windows.